jpoimala/learnedFastPAT/README.md

 A model-correction term is utilised to compensate for wrong speed of sound and used together with a post-processing network to improve image quality and compensate for limited-view artefacts.

 Creation of computational grids are described in 'kgrids_pytorch_kspace_3D'.
-Data loading, reconstruction approaches and network architectures etc. are described in 'nets_pytorch_kspace_3D'.There are two template files 'FFT_PP' and 'FFT_MC_PP' to show how to compute a Fourier reconstruction with post processing and a Fourier reconstruction with model correction and post processing, respectively.
+Data loading, reconstruction approaches and network architectures etc. are described in 'nets_pytorch_kspace_3D'.
+There are two template files 'FFT_PP' and 'FFT_MC_PP' to show how to compute a Fourier reconstruction with post processing and a Fourier reconstruction with model correction and post processing, respectively.